 Dailey is an associate in the firm's Tennessee office.
-She focuses her practice on federal and state regulatory compliance for consumer lenders and rent-to-own providers.
+She focuses her practice on federal and state regulatory compliance for alternative financial services providers, including consumer installment lenders, payday lenders, title lenders and rent-to-own providers.
+Dailey frequently assists alternative financial services providers with drafting consumer-facing documentation, ranging from applications to collections communications as well as internal policies and procedures.
+Dailey also routinely audits alternative financial service providers for compliance with state and federal law.

 Prior to joining Hudson Cook, Dailey was a project attorney at King and Spalding, LLP, where she practiced in tort and environmental litigation, focusing on e-discovery.